Adastra-thw/KrakenRdi/README.md

  -

 ## Architecture:
-The base architecture is composed by a full set of images for every stage in a Red Teaming campaign.
+The base architecture is composed by a full set of images for every stage in a Red Teaming campaign following the standard methodology.
 Every image or layer, have a lot of tools tested and widely used in this kind of tasks.
 ```mermaid
 graph LR
 A[Base image] -- Used by --> B(Anon Image)